J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 105: September 25, 2017

+**Today's Progress:** Started work with the Net Ninja's React.js videos, taking a sidetrack from FCC.
+Doing some basic rendering.

+**Thoughts:** This seems lazy, because there is a sudden learning curve with FCC's backend course at this point, and I admit I may be stalling.
+However at this stage I think I'm going to need some more advanced front end skills than I have, including for those back end projects.
+I think this is going to be the right step.

 ### Day 104: September 24, 2017

 **Today's Progress:** Still having trouble with finding time at the weekends, but managed to squeeze in some personal site work.
 Plain HTML for now.